Skip to content

 • scion hub notifications: Retrieve a list of recent system notifications and agent alerts.

-• scion hub link: Link the current local grove to the Hub.
+• scion hub link: Link the current local project to the Hub.

-• scion hub unlink: Unlink the current grove from the Hub locally.
+• scion hub unlink: Unlink the current project from the Hub locally.

-• scion hub groves: List all groves registered on the Hub.
+• scion hub projects: List all projects registered on the Hub.

 • scion hub brokers: List all runtime brokers registered on the Hub.